Aeronautics Defense Systems: History

-In 2012, Aeronautics Orbiter 2 was selected by Finland’s Defence Ministry, the deal included 55 UAS'.
-The acquisition aimed at giving the nation’s armed forces new surveillance, target acquisition and reconnaissance capabilities.
+In 2012, Finland’s Ministry of Defense entered a deal with Aeronautics.
+The deal included 55 unmanned aerial systems.
+The acquisition aimed at giving the nation's armed forces new surveillance, target acquisition and reconnaissance capabilities.

 Controversies

-On August 29, 2017 the Defense Export Controls Agency of the Israeli Ministry of Defense suspended Aeronautics' permit to export Orbiter 1K model UAV to Azerbaijan.
-The move came after report that Aeronautics representatives have conducted a live-fire test of its Orbiter 1K model against Armenian forces in Nagorno-Karabakh at the request of the Azerbaijani military.
-According to Armenian military officials, two soldiers were lightly wounded as a result of the attack on July 7, 2017.
+On August 29, 2017, the Defense Export Controls Agency of the Israeli Ministry of Defense suspended Aeronautics' permit to export Orbiter 1K model UAV to Azerbaijan.
+The move came after report that Aeronautics representatives conducted a live-fire test of its Orbiter 1K model against Armenian forces in the Nagorno-Karabakh at the request of the Azerbaijani military.
+According to Armenian military officials, two soldiers were wounded as a result of the attack on July 7, 2017.

-In 2018 the Justice Ministry said prosecutors intended to press charges against its employees for aggravated fraud and violations of the defense export law.
+In 2018, the Justice Ministry said prosecutors intended to press charges against Aeronautics’ employees for aggravated fraud and violations of the defense export law.
 Aeronautics and three of its senior employees were charged on December 30, 2021 with "violating the law regulating defense exports in its dealing with one of its most prominent clients".